Zuckerwattederivat/sharestuff/readme.md

 # ShareStuff - A Rent And Let Communtiy Platform

-ShareStuff is a free to use plattform to rent and let retail items.
+ShareStuff is a free to use platform to rent and let retail items.
 Registered users are able to search for retail items to rent anywhere in the world.
 They are also able to offer their own retail items for rent.
 Transactions are completed via chat after booking an item.
 ShareStuff will not be taking part in the facilitation of transactions between users at this point.